-They are called Duncan, Tabasco and Taboo and they are Exmoor ponies.
+They are called Duncan and Tabasco and they are ponies that have originated from the several herds down in Exmoor.
 The Exmoor is considered the oldest pure breed pony in Britain.
 They are 'free living' and are particularly hardy and able to withstand all weathers.
-They are 'endangered' on the Rare Breeds Survival Trust List.There are less than 1000 left worldwide!
+They are 'endangered' and on the Rare Breeds Survival Trust List.There are less than 1000 left worldwide!

 The ponies have lovely characters and are very happy on the farm indeed.
 They have just under 20 acres where they call home on the farm.
 The area comprises of a Shropshire Wildlife Trust Site (approx 11 acres), scrub, woodland, and open pasture.
 Their water supply is a stream and have plenty of places to hide and to find shelter and shade.